-Throughout the past year, regulators from around the world have faced pressing challenges posed by globalization, political polarization, environmental instability, and social unrest—to name but a few of the many consequential issues with implications for regulatory policy.
+Throughout the past year, regulators from around the world have faced pressing challenges posed by the COVID-19 pandemic, economic turmoil, environmental instability, and racial injustice—to name but a few of the many consequential issues with implications for regulatory policy.

-As the year 2019 comes to an end, those of us who produce The Regulatory Review are taking the time to reflect on the significant regulatory developments that have occurred in the United States and across the world during this past year.
-In this year-end series, The Regulatory Review is highlighting many of these developments as well as showcasing the most widely read essays we have published during this past year.
+As 2020 comes to an end, those of us who produce The Regulatory Review are taking the time to reflect on the significant role that regulation has played in shaping global events and addressing unprecedented challenges in the United States and around the world during the year.
+In this year-end series, The Regulatory Review highlights many of these developments and showcases the most widely read essays we have published during this past year.

 At The Regulatory Review, we not only appreciate the privilege we have to cover many of the vital regulatory issues of the day; we also feel the weight of our responsibility to do so.
 In what we publish each Monday through Saturday, we seek to bring greater light to complex policy debates of great consequence for individuals and businesses.
 We wish to thank our readers and our contributors for engaging with us, at The Regulatory Review, in this important public service.

 – The Editorial Board of The Regulatory Review